Nanette Gartrell

-Nanette Gartrell is an American psychiatrist, researcher, lesbian activist and writer.
+Nanette Kathryn Gartrell is an American psychiatrist, researcher, lesbian activist and writer.
 Gartrell is the author of over 70 research reports on topics ranging from medical student depression to sexual minority parent families to sexual exploitation of patients by healthcare professionals.
 Her investigation into physician misconduct led to a clean-up of professional ethics codes and the criminalization of boundary violations.
-For this work, she was featured in a PBS "Frontline" documentary My Doctor, My Lover.
+For this work, she was featured in a 1991 PBS Frontline documentary titled My Doctor, My Lover.